Charley33301/Charley33301.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Dr. Chenglong Liu is currently a Research Fellow and Associate Professor at the College of Transportation Engineering, Tongji University, where he also serves as the Deputy Dean of the Institute of Transport Science and Technology.
-He has been selected for several prestigious talent programs, including the National Science Fund for Excellent Young Scholars (Type B), the Shanghai "35 Under 35" Technology Leaders, the Shanghai Rising-Star Program, and the Young Elite Scientists Sponsorship Program by the China Highway and Transportation Society (CHTS).
+Dr. Chenglong Liu is a Research Fellow/Tenured Associate Professor and Doctoral Supervisor at Tongji University, where he also serves as the Deputy Dean of the Institute of Transport Science and Technology.
+He has been selected for prestigious talent programs including the National Natural Science Foundation of China (Type B, National Excellent Young Scientists Fund), the Shanghai "35 Under 35" Science and Technology Leading Talents Program, and the Shanghai Rising-Star Program for Young Science and Technology Talents.
-Dr. Liu’s research focuses on the interdisciplinary intersection of Road Engineering and Information Engineering, with a specific emphasis on the digital operation and maintenance (O&M) management of transportation infrastructure.
-He serves as an appointed consultant for the United Nations in the field of transportation and holds technical committee memberships in the World Transport Convention (WTC), the Transportation Research Board (TRB), and the China Transportation Association (CTA).
-He was a lead author for the Energy-saving and New Energy Vehicle Technology Roadmap.
-Additionally, he serves as a Young Editorial Board Member for the International Journal of Transportation Science and Technology (JCR-Q1) and is an invited reviewer for over 60 SCI-indexed journals.

-Dr. Liu has published over 100 research papers in top-tier journals and conferences, including AIC、Transport Res.
-C、IEEE Trans.
-ITS, and the China Journal of Highway and Transport.
+He serves as an appointed consultant for the United Nations Economic and Social Commission for Asia and the Pacific (UNESCAP), editorial board member of 7 domestic and international journals including Scientific Data (a Nature data journal), International Journal of Transportation Science and Technology (JCR-Q1), and China Journal of Highway and Transport (Top 1 in the Chinese field), as well as technical/young committee member of academic organizations including WTC, TRB, and CTA.

-Multiple research outcomes have been selected as IEEE ITSM Cover Papers, Annual Excellent Papers of China Journal of Highway and Transport, ESI Highly Cited Papers, ESI Hot Papers, CNKI Highly Cited/Downloaded/High PCSI Papers, Major Scientific and Technological Achievements of the Ministry of Transport, and COTA Best Presentation Awards.
-Related achievements have been granted over 40 patents in China, the United States, the United Kingdom, and international patents.
-He has been honored with the China Patent Excellence Award and the Shanghai Top 100 High-Value Patents.
-His work has achieved result transformation and industrial application worth over 10 million RMB, covering more than 400,000 kilometers across over 20 provinces in China.
-He has received awards including the First Prize of the Shanghai Science and Technology Progress Award, the Grand Prize/First Prize of the Science and Technology Award of the China Highway and Transportation Society, the First Prize of the Science and Technology Progress Award of the China Transportation Association, and the First Prize for Invention and Innovation by the China Invention Association.
+He has published over 100 research papers, with more than 10 achievements selected as IEEE ITSM Cover Papers, F5000 Top Papers, Annual Excellent Papers of China Journal of Highway and Transport, ESI Highly Cited Papers/Hot Papers, and Major Scientific and Technological Achievements of the Ministry of Transport.
+He has been granted over 50 Chinese, US, UK, and international patents, received the China Patent Excellence Award and Shanghai Top 100 High-Value Patents, and achieved technology transfer and industrial application worth over 10 million RMB.
+He has received provincial and ministerial awards including the First Prize of Shanghai Science and Technology Progress Award, Second Prizes of Beijing/Guangdong/Shaanxi/Jiangxi Science and Technology Progress Awards, Grand Prize/First Prize of the Science and Technology Award of China Highway and Transportation Society, First Prize of the Science and Technology Progress Award of China Transportation Association, and First Prize for Invention and Innovation by China Invention Association.

-He teaches interdisciplinary courses such as AI Science and Technology, Transportation Data Analysis, Computer Vision, and Transportation Technology Competitions, and won the First Prize in the Young Teachers' Teaching Competition at Tongji University.
-He has supervised undergraduate and graduate students to win the First Prize in the National Undergraduate Transportation Science and Technology Competition, the Track Champion of the SODIC Global Open Data Application Innovation Contest, the First Prize in the Yangtze River Delta Open Data Innovation Application Competition, and the Silver Award in the National "Internet+" College Students Innovation and Entrepreneurship Competition (Gold Award in Shanghai).
+He teaches interdisciplinary courses such as AI Science and Technology, Transportation Data Analysis (Chinese/English), Computer Vision, Transport Economics (Chinese/English), and Transportation Technology Competition (National First-Class Course).
+He has supervised undergraduate and graduate students to win the First Prize in the National Undergraduate Transportation Science and Technology Competition, Track Champion of the Global Open Data Application Innovation Contest, First Prize in the Yangtze River Delta Open Data Innovation Application Competition, and Silver Award in the National "Internet+" College Students Innovation and Entrepreneurship Competition.
 Many of the undergraduate and graduate students he supervised have gone on to further studies at top domestic and international universities such as UC Berkeley, Cambridge, Tsinghua University, Peking University, and Tongji University.

-Research Interests: Digital Sensing of Infrastructure, Digital Twins, Smart Cities, AI Applications

-Courses Taught:
-Undergraduate: AI Science and Technology (Information & Intelligent Connectivity), Computer Vision, Fundamentals of Intelligent Transportation, Intelligent Transportation Systems, Transport Economics (Chinese/English), Transportation Technology Innovation Competition
-Graduate: Transportation Data Analysis and Application, Theory of Sustainable Transportation Development, Environmentally Friendly Pavement Technology (UNEP)

-# 📖 Educations
-- *2010.09 - 2014.06*, [Tongji University](https://www.tongji.edu.cn/), B.E. in Traffic Engineering.
-- *2017.09 - 2018.09*, [University of Washington](https://www.washington.edu/), Joint Ph.D.
-Student in Civil & Environmental Engineering.
-- *2014.09 - 2019.06*, [Tongji University](https://www.tongji.edu.cn/), Ph.D. in Transportation Engineering.

-# 💻 Professional Experiences
-- *2019.12 - 2022.12*, [Tongji University](https://www.tongji.edu.cn/), Postdoctoral Fellow, College of Transportation.
-- *2021.05 - 2024.03*, [Tongji University](https://www.tongji.edu.cn/), Associate Research Fellow, College of Transportation.
-- *2023.02 - Present*   , [Tongji University](https://www.tongji.edu.cn/), Associate Professor, College of Transportation.
-- *2024.01 - Present* ,   [Tongji University](https://www.tongji.edu.cn/), Deputy Dean, Institute of Transport Science and Technology.
-- *2024.03 - Present* ,   [Tongji University](https://www.tongji.edu.cn/), Research Fellow (Professor Level), College of Transportation.
+He plans to recruit 1 PhD student and 1-2 master's students each year.
+Students with a background in computer science and interested in the interdisciplinary direction of AI + Transportation are welcome to apply!

 # 🔍 Projects
 - 🔥`New！`国家自然科学基金交叉科学部青年B类项目, 主持